Aidar5/nattoeng/docs/source/book/16_unicode/index.rst

 Python 3, respectively, has two concepts:

 * text  - an immutable sequence of unicode characters.
-String type (str) is used to store these characters
+Type *string* (str) is used to store these characters
 * data - an immutable sequence of bytes.
 Type *bytes* is used for storage

 .. note::